OpenRefine/OpenRefine/docs/docs/manual/expressions.md

 ## Jython

 Jython 2.7.2 comes bundled with the default installation of OpenRefine 3.4.1.
 You can add libraries and code by following [this tutorial](https://github.com/OpenRefine/OpenRefine/wiki/Extending-Jython-with-pypi-modules).
-A large number of Python files (.py or .pyc) are compatible.
+A large number of Python files (`.py` or `.pyc`) are compatible.
 Python code that depends on C bindings will not work in OpenRefine, which uses Java / Jython only.
 Since Jython is essentially Java, you can also import Java libraries and utilize those.
-Remember to restart OpenRefine, so that new Jython/Python libraries are initialized during Butterfly's startup.
+You will need to restart OpenRefine, so that new Jython or Python libraries are initialized during startup.

 OpenRefine now has [most of the Jsoup.org library built into GREL functions](#jsoup-xml-and-html-parsing-functions), for parsing and working with HTML elements and extraction.